inmindos/Site-mindos.in/content/posts/11-setup-pkm-vault/index.md

 - Notion
 - And more...

-A very common trap at this stage is to over analyse this decision.
-You can spend a lot of time trying out the different softwares, read up about it, etc. Doing that is understandable - but **it is distracting you from the one thing you should be doing - which is making notes**.
+A very common trap at this stage is to over analyze this decision.
+You can spend a lot of time trying out the different software, read up about it, etc. Doing that is understandable - but **it is distracting you from the one thing you should be doing - which is making notes**.
 Just start off with any one tool - you can change it later if need be(as long as you don't have too many notes).
 I started off using TiddlyWiki - then moved to Obsidian.

 The most important part of this stage is to start.